First published January 6, 2021 | Updated July 15, 2022 –

 Also deposited in the Time Capsule are postcards and other materials produced for BH+A. The community was invited to add items to the Time Capsule, including letters and drawings to future residents from current ones.

 Renderings of the history interpretative panels (above) and sculpture (middle) exhibition being installed at the peremeter of the newly built sports field at Historic Belmar Park at the Civic Center commemorating the historical African Amercian experience in the South Santa Monica Beach neighborhoods.
 Below the sculpture rendering is the cover of the essay and a description of its content.
 The essay introduction materials also include information on the significance of the Belmar Histor + Art project, its origins and its contributors.

 Grade School Lesson Plans

 A particularly exciting and impactful feature of the BH+A project are the grade school lessons created that meets all the California state education, American Culture/Ethnic Studies and frameworks, guidelines and standards for local history designed by University of California, Los Angeles teacher enrichment program at History Geography Project/Center X (Daniel Diaz, project manager) in collaboration with commissioned master public school teachers and lesson plan developers and historian Alison Rose Jefferson.
 One of the high school lesson plans also meets the California Seal of Civic Engagement criteria.
 On-line and face to face lessons have been developed for elementary school/3rd and 4th grades by Cristina Paul (UCLA Lab School), for middle school/8th grade by Shomara Godden (Lawndale Schools) and for high school/two lessons by Sara Rodriguez and Adrienne Karyadi (both at Santa Monica High).

 The project webpage will contain these lesson plans, along with oral histories and other educational resources.
-Check the Belmar History + Art webpage for more information on the availability of the different new programming features.
+Check the UCLA HGP/Center X and Belmar History + Art webpages for more information on the availability of the different new programming features.

 African American Life in South Santa Monica Beach Neighborhoods Before 1960